 Nations Run to God – Isaiah 55

-When Messiah Jesus returns to earth, He will usher in the eternal kingdom of heaven.
+When Messiah, Jesus, returns to earth, He will usher in the eternal kingdom of heaven.
 Jerusalem will become the spiritual and governmental center of the world.
-Jesus, the final king in the royal line of David, will rule and reign over the entire world from His throne there.
+Jesus, the final king in the royal line of David, will rule and reign over the entire world from His throne in the New Jerusalem, as seen in Revelation 21.

-The prophet Isaiah tells us that in the last days, nations who had not known the Lord will flock to Jerusalem to worship Jesus, drawn like a magnet to Israel see His glory as well as the abundant favor He will pour out upon that nation.
+The prophet Isaiah tells us that in the last days, people from nations who have not known the Lord will flock to Jerusalem to worship Jesus, drawn like a magnet to Israel to see His glory in person, and to experience some of the abundant favor He will pour out upon that nation.

 Surely you shall call a nation you do not know,